-- Over 72% of LEOs report that new legislation in their state has impacted how they do their work since 2022. - Only 27% of LEOs report that these changes helped improve election administration. - Public records requests are making a significant impact and impeding the ability of LEOs to perform their duties.
+- Over 72% of LEOs report that new legislation in their state has impacted how they do their work since 2022. - Only 27% of LEOs report that these changes helped improve election administration.

 Legislative changes can sometimes come quickly and without the input of local officials.
 We asked respondents about legislative changes in their state and learned that 72% have had some legislative change since 2022 that impacted how they do their work.
 These changes were largely not seen as positive.
 Almost 47% reported the new laws did not improve election administration.
 Only 27% report improvements from these changes.
 Despite these concerns, when asked just before the election if they would be prepared to administer the election, 98.5% reported being confident to very confident in their office's ability.